rushealy-aws/aws-gs-digital-twin/docs/08-faq.md

 ### 18. What ephemeris formats are supported?

-AWS Ground Station Digital Twin supports the following ephemeris formats:
+The Customer-Provided Ephemeris feature of AWS Ground Station Digital Twin supports the following ephemeris formats:
 - OEM (Orbit Ephemeris Message)
 - TLE (Two-Line Element Set)
-- CPE (Customer-Provided Ephemeris)

 ### 19. How often should I update ephemeris data?